golobby/container/README.md

 [![Build Status](https://travis-ci.org/golobby/container.svg?branch=master)](https://travis-ci.org/golobby/container)

 # Container
-An IoC Container written in Go
+An IoC Container written in Go.
+It provides simple, fluent and easy-to-use APIs to make dependency injection in GoLang very easier.

 ## Documentation

+### Supported Versions
+It requires Go `v1.11` or newer versions.

 ### Installation
 To install this package run following command in the root of your project